Sevii77/proper_clipping/README.md

 ---

-Proper Clipping is a visual and physical clipping tool for Garry's Mod with the ability to load in clips from older clipping tools [A](https://steamcommunity.com/sharedfiles/filedetails/?id=106753151) and [B](https://steamcommunity.com/sharedfiles/filedetails/?id=238138995)
+Proper Clipping is a visual and physical clipping tool for Garry's Mod with the ability to load in clips from older clipping tools [A](https://steamcommunity.com/sharedfiles/filedetails/?id=106753151) and [B](https://steamcommunity.com/sharedfiles/filedetails/?id=238138995) while also allowing them to load in clips from Proper Clipping.

 Server Convars:
 - proper_clipping_max_physics